curl/everything-curl/cmdline/globbing.md

-Later on, the URL syntax has gradually been relaxed and changed and these days every now and then we see URLs used where one of the four symbols `[]{}` are used unencoded.
+Later on, the URL syntax has gradually been relaxed and changed and these days every now and then we see URLs used where one of the four symbols `[]{}` are used as-is, as in not encoded.
 Passing such a URL to curl causes it to spew out syntax errors when the glob parser goes crazy.

 To work around that problem, you have two separate options.
 You either encode the symbols yourself, or you switch off globbing.